THE ABANDONED BOTTLING PLANT

 It was in 1957 that Mr. Dukerts, an industrialist from Verviers, discovered a spring in his property located near the city Francorchamps, at a place called Les Favanges.
 The factory site was built very close to the Circuit de Spa-Francorchamps.

 During a cold winter in 2011, the roof of the factory hall collapsed under the thick layer of snow.
 Obviously, the roof was not built to carry this weight.
 There was no compensation from the insurance company.
-So without money for the restore the factory to its original state, it became an abandoned ruin.
-Furthermore owner Abbas Bayat is declared bankrupt in 2016.
+So without money to restore the factory to its original state, it became an abandoned ruin.
+Furthermore, owner Abbas Bayat is declared bankrupt in 2016.

 The collapsed Duk’Eau factory was eventually demolished in 2018.
 It was replaced two years later by a factory producing luxury sockets and switches.
 I took these photos of Duk’Eau in 2017, shortly before the building was demolished.
 More drink related abandonments can be found here.